 Friendliest Bird: Swans

-Swans may have a reputation for being stuck up, but they're one of the friendliest birds around.
-They are actually thought to love the sound of the human voice and sometimes can be soothed by it.
+Swans may have a reputation for being stuck up, but they’re one of the friendliest birds around — and are soothed by the human voice.

 However, they will fiercely protect their babies (called cygnets), so watch out!